dekiller82/MVLP/README.md

 **Note:** This project was entirely *vibecoded*.
 It works, but expect rough edges, unfinished logic, and behavior that may not always be predictable.

 ## Features

-- **Modern GUI**: A clean, dark user interface with a red and black theme.
 - **Automatic F1 Track Status**: Displays Green, Yellow, Red, Safety Car, and VSC status automatically.
 - **Auto-Discovery**: Scans for and finds your iPixel panels on startup.
 - **Device Management**: Remembers your devices and automatically reconnects on future launches.
 - **Full Device Control**: A dedicated window to manage connected devices, adjust brightness, flip the display 180°, and configure panel-specific settings.
-- **Debug & Manual Send**: A separate DEBUG window allows you to manually send any GIF or image file to your displays for testing or custom use.

 ## Requirements